-However, its “brain” is quite sophisticated, being based on Google’s TensorFlow open-source AI platform.
+However, its “brain” is quite sophisticated, is based on Google’s TensorFlow open-source AI platform.

-Opie is a social robot built by the ARC Centre of Excellence for the Dynamics of Language (CoEDL), an Australia based institution that tries to preserve native languages of the continent.
+Opie is a social robot built by the ARC Centre of Excellence for the Dynamics of Language (CoEDL), an Australia-based institution that tries to preserve the native languages of the continent.